Superrehtard/old_diaspora_wiki/Message-passing-in-Diaspora.md

 ## Discovery
 Given a diaspora_handle, Diaspora [webfingers](http://webfinger.org/) that server, creates a Person object from the information retrieved, and stores it in the database.
 Nothing tricky here.

-Obviously, this could be much cleaner/simpler/better
+Obviously, this could be much cleaner/simpler/better.
+Suggestions welcome.
+Salmon is not quite suited to encrypted traffic, because signatures on destination-dependent ciphertext can't be retained for relayed messages, and encrypting a whole salmon seems awkward.